Suggested links

 Is K2/Spice the same as marijuana/cannabis?

 No. K2/Spice is in no way chemically related to cannabis.
-The drug is simply dried plant material with man-made chemicals sprayed on them.
+The drug is dried plant material with man-made chemicals sprayed on it.

 Is K2/Spice still legal?